danm1n/whyEskom/README.md

 # WhyEskom

-Simple app that gets current loadshedding status.
+Simple app that is made using react native and gets current loadshedding status from custom made rest api.

 Features included is as follows and not limited to: